UnrulyNatives/attitudes-laravel-upvote-solutions/README.md

 Contributors welcome.
 Any feature suggestions?
 Submit an issue.

-- Allows upvoting & downvoting,
+- Allows upvoting & downvoting, binary or multiple steps.
-- records memos (comments) by the voting user in the same table
+- Records memos (comments) by the voting user in the same table.
-- Allows migration of data from `rtconner/laravel-likeable`
+- Out-of-the-box migration tool for data from `rtconner/laravel-likeable` package.
-- allows assigning objects to favorite categories (only one per voted object though)
+- Allows assigning objects to favorite categories (only one per voted object though).

 Current version:

 [![Latest Stable Version](https://poser.pugx.org/unrulynatives/attitudes/v/stable)](https://packagist.org/packages/unrulynatives/attitudes)
 [![Total Downloads](https://poser.pugx.org/unrulynatives/attitudes/downloads)](https://packagist.org/packages/unrulynatives/attitudes)

 ## Features

-- This package delivers several solutions working in the same DB table.
-Pick and use all or the one which meets your needs.
-Three different values available for storing likes and upvotes.
+This package delivers several solutions working in the same DB table.
+Pick one or use all to get functionality you need.
+Three values available for storing likes and upvotes are up to you: binary, negative value or `null`.

-- `importance` - might be used for observing and prioritizing content with values from range `0` to `10`, or just any.
+- `importance` - might be used for observing and prioritizing content with values from range `0` to `10`, or just any, including negative.

-- `attitude` - might store values `-1`, `0`, `1` for likes and dislikes.
-The scope of the values can be decided by developer, e. `-2` for hate and `-3` for going Berserk over the object is possible.
+- `attitude` - might store values `-1`, `0`, `1` for dislikes and likes (upvotes and downvotes).
+As above, the scope of the values can be decided by developer, e. `-2` for hate and `-3` for going Berserk over the object is possible.

-- `activated` - might store values `-1`, `0`, `1` for content filtering features.
+- `activated` - just to give an example the field might store values `-1`, `0`, `1`.
+Useful for  for content filtering features.

 - `favoritetype_id` - Just a scaffold for future development.
 An item might be stored in favorites under a certain subcategory. `null` would mean the root folder.
 This feature would require an extra model `Favoritetype`.

 - `user_notes` - allows user to take notes concerning a model (still to do).
+I suggest a maximum number of characters at 150, so that the table won't be heavy.

 ## To do